SoftwareAG/c8y-docs/content/concepts/domain-model-bundle/inventory.md

 Names used for fragments must not contain whitespaces nor the special characters `. , * [ ] ( ) @ $ / '`.
 {{< /c8y-admon-important >}}

 Note that {{< product-c8y-iot >}} follows a document-oriented approach for storing data.
 All characteristics of an object can be inferred from the document with the object data itself.
 There is no explicit separate metadata model that needs to be configured and managed.
-However, applications can add own metadata and store values in the inventory additionally.
-For example, a vending application can maintain metadata about slot configurations of the diverse vending machine types in the inventory.
+However, web apps can add own metadata and store values in the inventory additionally.
+For example, a vending web app can maintain metadata about slot configurations of the diverse vending machine types in the inventory.

 ### Object identification